pmdredd/fo4_component_scraper/readme.md

 ### What next?

 I'm not convinced I need a class for this tool.
-Really it's 4 functions, 2 of which are 'get the data' and 'processs the data'.
+Really I have a (private) function that scrapes the data, a (private) function that parses the scraped data, and a few variables to store stuff.
+I run both functions on instantiation so 'users' of the object are not actually calling these functions themselves.
 Maybe I can just turn it into a module and skip the ceremony of OOP.